 - Full data control and raw data

-Just as with pure client-side tracking, there are also separate tag management systems for server-side tracking, via which the tracking is controlled.
+Just as with pure client-side tracking, there are separate tag management systems for server-side tracking that are used to control your tracking setup

-The biggest change is actually the data logic.
-Before you can pass data to tools in server-side tracking, you have to capture it.
+The most significant change is the data logic.
+Before you can pass data to tools in server-side tracking, you have to collect it.
 Every vendor solves this a little differently, and while it’s not a difficult task per se, it does require some rethinking.

 In principle, the following points need to be considered on a technical level: